14350 W 151st Street

 • Be age 65 or older.

-• Have a maximum household income of $55,000.
+• Have a maximum household income of $65,000.
 This household income includes that of all persons using the property as their principal dwelling place on January 1 of the tax year.
-As stated above, this amount has increased to $65,000 for 2018, payable in 2019.

 • Please note that this exemption is income based and therefore, must be renewed annually.
-The Supervisor of Assessments for the County mails applications to all taxpayers receiving the Senior Homestead Exemption.
+The Supervisor of Assessments for the County mails applications to all taxpayers receiving the Senior Freeze Exemption the previous year.